moorepants/dissertation/davisbicycle.rst

    which read about 20 Nm.
-They designed a pretty nice compact torque measurement setup by mounting the handlebars on bearings and using a linear force transducer to connect the handlebars to the steer tube, :ref:`Figure 11 <figCheng>`, which reduced the effects of other moments and forces acting on the steer tube.
+They designed a pretty nice compact torque measurement setup by mounting the handlebars on bearings and using a linear force transducer to connect the handlebars to the steer tube, :ref:`Figure 11.11<figCheng>`, which reduced the effects of other moments and forces acting on the steer tube.
 It seems that downward forces applied to the handlebars could possibly still be transmitted to the load cell.
 The design does allow one to choose the lever arm for the load cell, thus giving some